How to do an Oil Change

 The filter will empty it's contents of oil when it is removed.
 Position the bowl underneath the car to catch the oil.

 Renault changed the thread on the filter in 1984, so the filters before and after that date are not interchangeable.
-The pre '84 filters tend to be blue and the post '84 filters are normally orange.
+For pre-'84 use FRAM PH 2874 and post-'84 (bigger thread) use FRAM PH 5796.
+It should be possible to cross-reference the numbers with other manufacturers.

 Smear some new oil onto the rubber seal to make the new oil filter easier to fit, then fit the new filter by hand (not using the strap wrench).
 Make sure the sealing face is clean.